trong-nguyen/stanford-algorithms-specialization/algorithms-coursera/README.md

 	+ A<sub>propagated</sub> = min(A<sub>i-1,w</sub> + c<sub>wv</sub>) of all predecessors w of v where c is the lenght from w to v
 - The process terminates when `i = n-1` or A<sub>i,v</sub> = A<sub>i-1,v</sub> for every v (early stop, basically the values are stagnant)

+The entire process is somewhat BFS-ish, advancing layers by layers, with extra work cost of `m` due to min evaluation among all calculated paths.

 Examples:

 ![Imgur](http://i.imgur.com/L7cotkT.jpg)